-Earning a passive income may seem like a dream to many of us, but despite your (and 10 years ago my) preconceptions, it is possible to make at least some income passively.
+Earning a passive income may seem like a dream to many of us, but despite your preconceptions (which were also mine some 10 years ago), it is possible to make at least some income passively.

 As someone who does earn money whilst not actively working, I feel pretty well placed to talk about passive income, and shortly I’ll be sharing with you some of the ways I have personally made money passively or semi-passively – as well as other methods that I’ve not explored but seem very viable options.